Byton’s car of the future will be a ‘next-gen smart device’

 Setup

 It’s certainly not a typical setup for a fledgling startup.
-Byton was founded in 2016 by Breitfeld, formerly of Germany’s BMW, who now serves as Byton’s CEO and chair, and Kirchert, another BMW veteran, but who has been based out of China for two decades.
+Byton was founded in 2016 by Breitfeld, formerly of Germany’s BMW, who now serves as the company’s CEO and chair, and Kirchert, another BMW veteran, but who has been based out of China for two decades.
 That certainly goes some way toward explaining his grasp of the Mandarin tongue.

 Under its original name, Future Mobility, Byton raised a $200 pot in 2017, which was followed by a chunkier $500 million cash injection a few weeks back.
 It’s the kind of investment that’s really needed to get a car manufacturing startup off the ground.